 Acetyl Chemicals from Coal Gasification

-Prompted by the oil embargoes of the 1970s, the Eastman Chemical Company was the first U.S. plant to make acetyl chemicals—important building blocks in the production of a wide range of consumer products such as plastics, textile fibers and photographic film—from coal, a secure, domestic resource, rather than foreign petroleum.
-The plant came on stream in 1983 following eight years of research and process development in coal gasification and related technology.
+Prompted by the oil embargoes of the 1970s, Eastman Chemical Company opened the first U.S. plant to make acetyl chemicals—important building blocks in the production of a wide range of consumer products such as plastics, textile fibers and photographic film—from coal, a secure, domestic resource, rather than foreign petroleum.
 By substituting locally available, high-sulfur coal, Eastman’s plant conserved petroleum previously required for the production of these high-volume chemicals.
 Learn more.

 Charles Herty and the Savannah Pulp and Paper Laboratory